The 5 Best Marathon Running Shoes of 2026

 The Saucony Endorphin Elite 2 delivers one of the plushest rides in the super shoe category, absorbing impact exceptionally well while remaining bouncy.
 The rebound is less explosive than that of the adidas Adizero Adios Pro 4, and the soft foam and high stack can feel a bit unstable and demanding on the stabilizing muscles, especially for runners with less efficient form.

-The PUMA Fast-R NITRO Elite 3 is a boldly designed, ultra-lightweight super shoe that pushes a lot of boundaries.
-It has a decoupled midsole and a carbon plate that extends beyond the toe; it's designed for pure speed, but is arguably too aggressive for anyone besides forefoot strikers aiming for a sub-2:30 marathon.
+The PUMA Fast-R NITRO Elite 3 is a boldly designed, lightweight super shoe that pushes a lot of boundaries.
+With its decoupled midsole and a carbon plate that extends beyond the toe; it's much more aggressive than the ASICS METASPEED EDGE TOKYO, but is arguably too aggressive for anyone besides forefoot strikers aiming for a sub-2:30 marathon.

-The adidas Adizero Adios Pro Evo 2 is a marathon shoe made for the elites.
+The adidas Adizero Adios Pro Evo 2 is a marathon shoe made for the elites, an even more streamlined, stripped-down version of the adidas Adizero Adios Pro 4.
 Adidas explicitly markets this shoe as having a lifespan of one marathon, and with its featherweight construction, it feels both nimble and fragile.
-If price and durability are of no concern to you, this is the best shoe for running a marathon (but only one marathon).
+If price and durability are of no concern, this is the best shoe for running a marathon (but only one).

 See our review